 The Administrator Research Certification (ARC) is a program created to provide professional development to individuals new or interested in a career in sponsored research administration (maximum of 2 - 3 years of experience, or new to Princeton).
 ARC will ensure that even more seasoned administrators will find the investment in these sessions worthwhile.
 While priority will be given to applicants with early career knowledge, the program will be open to all interested parties.

-- Must have the ability to have their camera on at a minimum of 90% of a class to receive credit
+- Attend at least 90% of a single class to receive credit

 Core Course Descriptions